artyom-beilis/OpenLiveStacker/README.md

     - In near future: Raspberry PI, Android, maybe windows
 - Camera
     - Implemented: UVC Based like webcam, sv105
+    - Future extected drivers:
+        - Watch directoy for files (universal integration with ekos)
+        - Android camera
+        - ASI ZWO SDK (mostly for android and Linux likely as well)
-    - Future: INDI Library (for wide range of cameras), Android camera, ASI ZWO SDK (mostly for android)
+        - INDI Library (for wide range of cameras)
 - Switch pure JS UI to better looking one
 - Integrate as Android App